yuanz03/tp/docs/DeveloperGuide.md

 * 1a.
 The given player is invalid.

     * 1a1.
-AddressBook shows an error message.
+PlayBook shows an error message.

       Use case ends.

 * 1b.
 The player is already a captain.

     * 1b1.
-AddressBook shows an error message.
+PlayBook shows an error message.

       Use case ends.

 * 1c.
 Another player is already the captain.

     * 1c1.
-AddressBook unassigns previous captain
+PlayBook unassigns previous captain.
     * 1c2.
-AddressBook assigns the player as new captain
+PlayBook assigns the player as new captain.

       Use case ends.